 The DLC allows businesses to train their own employees under the following rules:

-- The In-House-Training-Kit MUST be used to trained employees.
+- The In-House-Training-Kit must be used to train employees

 - The kit includes relevant materials and the mandatory DLC video for selling or serving alcohol